- Get Our Free Newsletter!

 - Subscribe Today!

 Silkies are a great breed When it comes to chickens, one breed seems to stick out over the rest.
 Everyone seems to have at least one of these little cuties in their flock.
 What breed am I talking about?
 The silkie, of course!
 These little Bantams aren’t just adorable, they also have some great attributes […]Read more »

 By Sara Morrissette In every flock there seems to be the innate understanding of a pecking order.
 Once the order is set you can begin to catch glimpses of a society.
 If you watch even closer, you can learn the quirks, moods and habits of each individual chicken.
 I’m convinced that within the basic pecking […]Read more »

-by Margaret E. Kellogg Going to the Fair is usually a fun event.
+by Margaret E. Kellogg Photos by author Going to the Fair is usually a fun event.
 There are all the wonderful food smells, cotton candy, hotdogs and more.
 The screams from people having fun on the rides that tickle their tummies.
-The shouts from the game vendors just waiting to take your money as you try to win […]Read more »
+The shouts from the game vendors just waiting to take your money as you […]Read more »

-by Jennifer Sartell My husband, Zach, and I love to watch old horror films.
-Our favorites are the black-and-white versions from the 1950s, where there’s always some sort of nuclear mishap, and as a result, insects have grown to the size of small cars … or lizards … or, worst of all, zombies walk the […]Read more »
+by Jennifer Sartell Photos by author My husband, Zach, and I love to watch old horror films.
+Our favorites are the black-and-white versions from the 1950s, where there’s always some sort of nuclear mishap, and as a result, insects have grown to the size of small cars … or lizards … or, worst of all, […]Read more »

 by Margaret E. Kellogg Photos by author Hens will lay eggs without having a rooster, so how does one end up with 30 roosters?
 Well, we started out with one rooster, a Rhode Island Red named George.
 Then, when we obtained some Light Brahma chicks from the feed store, I got a rooster.
 They always […]Read more »